Restaurant Report Card: Pueblo Popeye’s location temporarily shut down

-PUEBLO, Colo. — In this week’s Restaurant Report Card, a Pueblo Popeye’s temporarily shut down by the health department, and a food truck with no violations ever.
+PUEBLO, Colo. — In this week’s Restaurant Report Card, a Pueblo Popeye’s temporarily shuts down by the health department, and a food truck with no violations ever.

 Even if you love that chicken from Popeye’s, you might not like this.
 A Nov.
 6 health inspection at the Popeye’s on South Pueblo Boulevard revealed 15 violations including: